ablanco1950/Directs_Object_Following_Lane/README.md

 RecortaVideos.py

+Also, in case of interest, a simple light detector is attached.

+Light detectorVIDEOContours.py

+All programs produce a video as output: demonstration.mp4

+with the results

 References:

 https://github.com/subin60/lane-detection from where the treatment for lane detection has been obtained with some adaptations and simplifications.
 This treatment can clearly be improved and will be sought in subsequent editions.